Most Windows users associate temporary folders with a cache in Windows that the operating system uses to store temporary files in.

 Temporary Data Storage Folder is easy to setup and use.
 It begins with the installation of the software.
 A temporary folder is automatically created in the local apps user directory with the option to move it to another location.

-The application clears the temporary folder automatically on exit, and notify the user with balloon tips to empty the folder.
+The application clears the temporary folder automatically on exit, and it notifies the user with balloon tips to empty the folder.

 The main advantage of temporary data storage folder is that it works right after installation.
 Other solutions require at least some form of initial setup.
 The disadvantages are that it is not that easy to open the folder in the nested structure and that it is a resident program that has to run in the background all the time.
 Other solutions are available that can be setup without permanently running software.